 The race course is not completely closed for traffic so it is very important to exercise caution.
 All participants are requested to study the map of the finishing area and familiarise themselves with the location of the pace areas and the exits.

 - Participants must start the race at the time advertised.
 The timing system is only in operation at that moment.

-- Timing will stop six hours after the start of the first distance.
-Runners arriving to the finishing area after those six hours have elapsed will not get a registered time.
+- Timing will stop 7 hours and 30 minutes after the start of the first distance.
+Runners arriving to the finishing area after that will not get a registered time.